garrandall/popular-music-data/tracks/make-it-like-it-was-regina-belle.md

 Make it like it was
 The way it used to be
-When i hungered for your love
+When I hungered for your love
 Constantly
 Make it like it was
 It was easier for me